How to determine if you have a 32-bit or 64-bit CPU

 - Open the Start menu > All Programs.
 Open the Accessories folder, then the System Tools folder.
 In the System Tools folder, select the System Information option.

-On the right side of System Information, look for the System Type option under the Item column.
-The associated value, in the Value column, will tell you which type of CPU the computer has in it.
+- Look for the System Type option under the Item column on the right side of System Information.
+In the Value column, the associated value tells you which type of CPU the computer has in it.
 If the System Type value includes "x86" in it, the CPU is 32-bit.
 If the System Type value includes "x64" in it, the CPU is 64-bit.

 Determine if using 32-bit or 64-bit version of Windows

-To determine if the version of Windows on your computer is 32-bit or 64-bit, follow the steps below for your version of Windows.
+To determine if the version of Windows on your computer is 32-bit or 64-bit, choose your version and follow the steps.

-- In the System window, next to System type it will list 32-bit Operating System for a 32-bit version of Windows, and 64-bit Operating System if you're running the 64-bit version.
+- The System window, next to System type, lists 32-bit Operating System for a 32-bit version of Windows and 64-bit Operating System if you're running the 64-bit version.
 Below is a picture and an example of this window.

-- Press and hold the Windows Key and the Pause key or open the System icon in the Control Panel.
+- Press Windows key+Pause or open the System icon in the Control Panel.

-- In the General tab of the System Properties window, if it has the text Windows XP, the computer is running the 32-bit version of Windows XP.
-If it has the text Windows XP Professional x64 Edition, the computer is running the 64-bit version of Windows XP.
+- On the General tab of the System Properties window, if it has the text Windows XP, the computer runs the 32-bit version of Windows XP.
+If it has the text Windows XP Professional x64 Edition, the computer runs the 64-bit version of Windows XP.

 Windows operating systems, from Windows 95 to Windows 2000, are all 32-bit.
 There are no 64-bit versions of these operating systems.